7

 uuidgen

-The resulting value was copied to the exchange buffer and set up the team parameter,
+The resulting value was copied to the clipboard and substituted as a command parameter,

 sudo tune2fs /dev/sdb1 -U новый_uuid